Ken Liu: Childhood and career

+He has also written for the Star Wars universe, including the novel The Legends of Luke Skywalker (2017), a series of Canterbury-tale like in-universe legends.

-Along with his original work, Liu has translated the works of multiple Chinese authors into English, including Liu Cixin, Hao Jingfang, Chen Qiufan, and Xia Jia.
-His translation of The Three Body Problem by Liu Cixin helped the book become a best seller to English readers.
-He has also worked as an editor.
-While editing the anthology Invisible Planets, Ken Liu translated the stories contained within it from Chinese into English.
+Along with his original work, Liu has translated the works of several Chinese authors into English, including Liu Cixin, Hao Jingfang, Chen Qiufan, Gu Shi, and Xia Jia.
+His translation of The Three Body Problem by Liu Cixin became a best seller in English.
+He has also worked as an editor, with two anthologies of translated Chinese fiction, Invisible Planets and Broken Stars.
+His latest translation is a new rendition of Laozi's Dao De Jing: A New Interpretation for a Transformative Time.

 Some of Liu's work have been adapted into visual media.
 His short story "Memories of My Mother" was the basis of Beautiful Dreamer (2016) by David Gaddie.
 His short story "Real Artists" was adapted into the short film Real Artists (2017) by Cameo Wood.
-His short story "Good Hunting" was adapted into an animated short as part of Netflix's Love, Death & Robots series (2019).
+His short story "Good Hunting", which uses steampunk to interrogate the consequences of Western colonialism and Chinese modernity, was adapted into an animated short as part of Netflix's Love, Death & Robots series (2019).
+Six stories in The Hidden Girl and Other Stories and "Carthaginian Rose" were adapted by Craig Silverstein into the animated television series Pantheon.

-Liu's short story collection “The Hidden Girl and Other Stories” (2020) explores ideas such as tradition and progress, the fallibility of memory, and the essence of what it means to be human.
+During the COVID-19 pandemic, Liu was disturbed by finger-pointing, jingoism, and xenophobia in the face of what he saw as an existential, global threat to all humanity; he began to seek solace in the Tao Te Ching and subsequently released a new translation of the ancient text, Laozi's Dao De Jing: A New Interpretation for a Transformative Time (2024).

+His latest work is a series of scifi thrillers, starting with All That We See or Seem (2025), featuring a young hacker named Julia Z. The series engages with the impact of AI, and in particular its consequences on the arts, the law, and other aspects of everyday life.

+Liu frequently speaks at conferences, think tanks, and universities on a variety of topics related to the evolving nature of work, machine-augmented creativity, and other aspects of futurism.

 Liu lives with his family near Boston, Massachusetts.